SpiralBL0CK/BlackLotus-analysis-stage2-bootkit-rootkit-stage/README.md

 ![1](https://github.com/SpiralBL0CK/BlackLotus-analysis-stage2-bootkit-rootkit-stage/assets/25670930/c6d60d0e-954e-4e6d-9ab3-98e63b8259f9)

-the fact that here the memory block has the pattern afafafaf in it
+the fact that here the memory block has the pattern afafafaf in it .

+So what happens next

 =============================================================================